openrewrite/rewrite-docs/concepts-and-explanations/recipes.md

     @Override
     protected JavaVisitor<ExecutionContext> getVisitor() {
-        //Construct an instance of a visitor that will operate over the LSTs. return new ChangeTypeVisitor(oldFullyQualifiedTypeName, newFullyQualifiedTypeName);
+        // Construct an instance of a visitor that will operate over the LSTs. return new ChangeTypeVisitor(oldFullyQualifiedTypeName, newFullyQualifiedTypeName);
     }

-    //In many cases, the visitor is implemented as a private, inner class.
+    // In many cases, the visitor is implemented as a private, inner class.
 This
-    //ensures that the visitor is only used via its managed, configured recipe. private class ChangeTypeVisitor extends JavaVisitor<ExecutionContext> {
+    // ensures that the visitor is only used via its managed, configured recipe. private class ChangeTypeVisitor extends JavaVisitor<ExecutionContext> {
         ...
     }